-Despite these issues with the BMS market and the systems themselves, we have reached a point where all is not lost – you can bring an older BMS into the 21st Century.
-Two major factors behind this: dropping costs and innovation in digital network technology.
+Despite these issues with the BMS market and the systems themselves, we have reached a point where all is not lost – you can bring an older BMS into the 21st century.
+There are two major factors behind this: dropping costs, and innovation in digital network technology.

 Sensors are a lot cheaper and easier to maintain

 Sensors now cost 70% less than they did 18 years ago.
 As the market and demand for smart sensors grow, it’s reasonable that we will see both more kinds of sensors and a lower average cost.
 A BMS upgraded with newer, low-cost sensors can potentially use 80% less energy.